Joshua Ravetch

 Joshua Ravetch is an American playwright, screenwriter and stage director born in Los Angeles, California, who co-created and directed Carrie Fisher's one-woman show Wishful Drinking, which had a successful run on Broadway.
-He also co-wrote and directed Dick Van Dyke in his first-ever one man show, Step in Time!
-A Musical Memoir, which premiered at The Geffen Playhouse.
+He also co-wrote and directed Dick Van Dyke in his first-ever one-man show Step in Time!
+A Musical Memoir, which premiered at the Geffen Playhouse.

 Career

-Ravetch's award-winning play, Chasing Mem'ries: A Different Kind of Musical received the Edgerton New Play Award and was nominated for the Ovation.
-The play starred Tyne Daly and Robert Forster and world premiered at The Geffen Playhouse in 2017.
+Ravetch's award-winning play Chasing Mem'ries: A Different Kind of Musical received the Edgerton New Play Award and was nominated for the Ovation.
+The play starred Tony Award Winner, Tyne Daly and Academy Award, nominated Robert Forster.
+It world premiered at the Geffen Playhouse in 2017.
 Ravetch collaborated with lyricists Alan and Marilyn Bergman with music by Marvin Hamlisch, Michel Legrand and Johnny Mandel.
-It is the first of three plays in the Chasing Mem'ries Cycle.
+It is the first of three plays in the Chasing Mem'ries cycle.
 The second received a workshop production in 2020.

+In 2024 Ravetch collaborated with Harvard Astrophysicist, Dr. Avi Loeb, on the first workshop of a play about space, time, the possibility of life on other planets, and the interstellar object, 'Oumuamua, the first object found traveling through our solar system from interstellar space.
+Loeb pointed out that it behaved in ways that were not consistent with known physics involving its shape and acceleration away from the sun.
+The play addresses this moment as telescopes such as the JWST, the Nancy Grace Roman (which launched on August 30, 2026), and the Vera Rubin are going online.